-Fellows have access to the full range of resources offered by Harvard University and the Harvard School of Public Health.
-Each fellow is provided with space at the Harvard Center for Population and Development Studies in Harvard Square, Cambridge, plus library privileges, health benefits, a research and travel budget, and a stipend of $60,000 U.S. dollars per year (12 month appointment).
+Fellows have access to the full range of resources offered by Harvard University and the Harvard T.H.
+Chan School of Public Health.
+Each fellow is provided with shared office space at the Harvard Center for Population and Development Studies in Harvard Square, Cambridge, plus library privileges, health benefits, a research and travel budget, and a stipend of $60,000 U.S. dollars per year (12 month appointment).

-Applications will be accepted starting September 6, 2012.
-Completed applications must be received by 5:00 P.M. on Friday, November 30, 2012.
+Application materials will be accepted starting September 1, 2015.
+Completed applications must be received by 3:00 P.M.
+EST on Monday, December 7, 2015.
 Please note that ALL application materials must be submitted electronically and should include:

-2. PDF’s of all transcripts from college and any graduate schools attended.
-You must have completed all doctoral requirements prior to starting the program on Sept 1, 2013 (see #7 below).
+- PDFs of all transcripts from college and any graduate schools attended.
+You must have completed all doctoral requirements prior to starting the program on Sept 1, 2016 (see #7 below).

-• Describe which Pop Center faculty you would be interested in collaborating with and whether you would be interested in a one or two year fellowship and why.
+– Describe which Pop Center faculty you would be interested in collaborating with and whether you would be interested in a one or two year fellowship and why.
 Note that you do NOT have to contact them prior to applying for the fellowship.

 - A writing sample that demonstrates the applicant’s writing and analytical skills, as well as the ability to generate interesting and original ideas.
-This can be published article or a draft publication.
+This can be a published article or a draft publication.
 The page limit to the writing sample is 20 pages.
-If you send more, then only the first 20 pages will accepted.
+If you submit more, only the first 20 pages will be accepted.

 In addition, the letter should comment on the applicant’s:

-7. All incoming scholars must provide proof that they have completed all doctoral requirements by the time of entry into the program.
+- All incoming scholars must provide proof that they have completed all doctoral requirements by the time of entry into the program.
 The following forms will be accepted 1) Copy of Diploma (Preferred); 2) Letter from Registrar’s Office noting that all doctoral requirements have been completed; or 3) Letter from chair of thesis committee noting that all doctoral requirements have been completed.
-Those with MD’s and JD’s are also eligible to apply.
+Those with M.D.’s and J.D.’s are also eligible to apply.